rushter/data-science-blogs/README.md

 # RSS
 You can import an [opml file] (./data-science.opml) to your favorite RSS reader.
-Blog post frequency (roughly): 64 per week / 202 per month.
+#### Blog post frequency (roughly)
+All blogs - 64 per week / 202 per month.
+Without KDnuggets, R-bloggers and Nuit Blanche - 21 per week / 109 per month.

 # Contributing
 Your contributions are always welcome!